 Poverty is complex, and those living in low-income situations face many social and health barriers including housing, employment, transportation, and more.
 The COVID-19 pandemic has intensified these barriers.

-That is why, we support organizations that help people to find shelter and affordable housing, as well as address food security and other basic essentials, including Transition House Emergency Shelter, The Help Centre, The Salvation Army, Habitat for Humanity, and Community Care.
+That is why, we support organizations that help people to find shelter and affordable housing, as well as address food security and other basic essentials, including Transition House Emergency Shelter, The Help Centre, and The Salvation Army.
 We also run two poverty-focused programs, Northumberland Eats and Period Promise, as well as advocate for poverty-related issues.

 Here’s how our recent work has helped these living in low-income and poverty: